studentinsights/studentinsights/README.md

 ### Importing real data

-If you're working with a real school district, you'll need flat files of the data you want to import to Student Insights.
+If you're working with a real school district, you'll need flat files of the data you want to import.

 Run an import task: